Anvesh-ch/youtube-video-intelligence-app/README.md

 ## Model Training

-Models are pre-trained using the YouTube Trending Video Dataset from Kaggle and stored locally in the `/models/` directory.
+Models are trained using the real YouTube Trending Video Dataset from the archive folder.
+The dataset contains over 400,000 videos from 10 countries (US, GB, CA, DE, FR, IN, JP, KR, MX, RU) with real engagement metrics, titles, descriptions, and tags.

 ## Deployment